sathyendrav/windows11-update-powershell-scripts/README.md

 - ❌ **Filter failed operations** for troubleshooting
 - 📄 **Export reports** to HTML or CSV formats
 - 📊 **Summary statistics** by source and operation type

+**Parameters:**
+- `-Days` - Number of days of history to display (default: 30)
+- `-Source` - Filter by package source: Store, Winget, or Chocolatey
+- `-PackageName` - Filter by package name (supports wildcards)
+- `-FailedOnly` - Show only failed operations
+- `-Export` - Export history to HTML or CSV report
+- `-OutputPath` - Path for exported report

 ### 📦 `view-cache.ps1` (New! 🎉)
 **Package Cache Viewer**